Spacesuit Checks During Space Research and Russian Maintenance

-Category: Space Hits: 2NASA astronauts Kate Rubins and Victor Glover work on the new NanoRacks Bishop airlock.
+Category: Space Hits: 4NASA astronauts Kate Rubins and Victor Glover work on the new NanoRacks Bishop airlock.

 Two astronauts are focusing on preparations for this weekend’s spacewalk as the rest of the Expedition 64 crew keeps up research and maintenance on the International Space Station.